System Security Standard Find out the standard ways to secure a system at UW Medicine

 UW Office of the CISO UW Chief Information Security Officers Website

 The University of Washington has signed an agreement with Microsoft that satisfies the requirements for appropriate legal agreements.
-UW Medicine workforce may use UW-supported Office 365 including Skydrive Pro (not Skydrive), Lync, and Azure.
+UW Medicine workforce may use UW-supported Office 365 including UW OneDrive for Business (not OneDrive), Lync, and Azure.
 No other institutional agreements satisfy UW Medicine's requirements for appropriate legal agreements.
 This includes Google apps.

-More information about SkyDrive Pro use at the University of Washington can be found here: UW SkyDrive Pro
+More information about OneDrive for Business use at the University of Washington can be found here: UW OneDrive for Business

 |Approved Cloud Applications||Unapproved Cloud Applications|

-UW Medicine workforce members have access to many free Internet based tools and applications that serve a variety of business and personal purposes.
-While use of free Internet tools, often referred to as "cloud applications", can be useful, none of them are appropriate for use at UW Medicine or for patient care without the proper Legal Agreements in place.
+UW Medicine workforce members have access to many free Internet based tools and applications that serve a variety of business purposes.
+While use of free Internet tools, often referred to as "cloud applications", can be useful, most of them are not appropriate for use at UW Medicine or for patient care without the proper Legal Agreements in place.

 Protecting patient data is of primary importance to UW Medicine.
 Cloud applications that are not designed to handle confidential data and do not comply with laws and regulations put patient data at risk.